 - 5.1 Anyone processing personal data must comply with the data protection principles.
-These provide that personal data must be: - 5.1.1 Processed fairly and lawfully and transparently in relation to the data subject; - 5.1.2 Processed for specified, lawful purposes and in a way which is not incompatible with those purposes; - 5.1.3 Adequate, relevant and not excessive for the purpose; - 5.1.4 Accurate and up to date; - 5.1.5 Not kept for any longer than is necessary for the purpose; and - 5.1.6 Processed securely using appropriate technical and organisational measures.
+These provide that personal data must be: - 5.1.1 Processed lawfully, fairly and in a transparent manner. - 5.1.2 Only collected for specified, explicit and legitimate purposes, and not further processed in a manner that is incompatible with those purposes. - 5.1.3 Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - 5.1.4 Accurate and, where necessary, kept up-to-date, and that reasonable steps are taken to ensure inaccurate information is rectified or erased. - 5.1.5 Kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed. - 5.1.6 Processed in a manner that ensures appropriate security of the information, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.